Section 199A Qualified Business Income Tax Deduction

 Section 199, without the A, is the section covering Domestic Production Activities Deduction.
 Section 199A is seemingly modeled after this (or at least a portion was ripped off by legislators) since the mathematics and reporting is similar between Section 199A and Section 199.

-Section 199A Qualified Business Income deduction is a deduction from gross income on Line 10 on Page 1 of the new 2019 Form 1040.
+Section 199A Qualified Business Income deduction is a deduction from gross income on Line 13 on Page 1 of your individual tax return (Form 1040) for the 2020 tax year.

 Section 199A Defining Terms